dsc-umass/social-insights/README.md

 ### Prerequisites

-To run and setup the project you need node.js and NPM installed for the visualizations, which can be found [here](https://nodejs.org/en/).
+To run and setup the project you need python, node.js and NPM installed for the visualizations, which can be found [here](https://nodejs.org/en/).
 For the data processing you need python which can found [here](https://www.python.org/downloads/release/python-374/).

 ### Installing